 The following Form 2 applications for locations within Commerce City limits are currently under review by the COGCC:

 This application process determines the specific surface location for well pad sites.
-The city has been notified of one Form 2a application that has been submitted for a location in Commerce City:
+The city has been notified of the following Form 2A applications submitted to the COGCC for locations in Commerce City:

-Indicated by a green dot on the map of currently pending well locations linked above
+Locations indicated by green dots on the above PDF map of currently pending well locations

 Other Recent Activity